hybridadmin/ansible-role-fancy-console/README.md

 ## Multiuser shared install

-If you have 10+ users on host, probably you don't want manage tens of configurations and thousands of files.

-In this case you can deploy single zsh config and include it to all users.
+If you have 10+ users on host, managing multiple configurations and thousands of files can become a bit of a hastle in which case you can deploy a single shared zsh config and include it to all users.
+There are some limitations which are listed below:

-It causes some limitations:

 - Users have read only access to zsh config
 - Users cannot disable global enabled bundles
 - Possible bugs such cache write permission denied
 - Possible bugs with oh-my-zsh themes

-For shared configuration you should set `zsh_shared: true` and configuration will be install to `/usr/share/zsh-config`, then you can include to user config using:
+For shared configuration you should set `zsh_shared: true` and configuration will be installed to `/usr/share/zsh-config`, then you can include to user config using:

 ```bash
 source /usr/share/zsh-config/.zshrc